Study Abroad Program Overview

 UCEAP students are supported by UC's network of EAP offices at every UC campus and partnerships with UCEAP host universities throughout the world.
 A UCEAP Faculty Director and experienced on-site staff help students integrate into each location’s culture and provide assistance with academics, housing, safety, and other issues.

 See the UCEAP Program Guide

 for program-specific details about the host institution, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; and housing.

-This multi-site program in Argentina and Chile invites you to explore topics of human rights and cultural memory by weaving interdisciplinary courses with cultural activities.
-Classes and excursions are designed to provide you with historical context for the transition of two very different societies while also enhancing your understanding of present day socio-political conditions and their impact on memory, culture, and the reestablishment of justice.
+This multi-site program in Argentina and Chile invites you to explore topics of human rights and cultural memory by weaving interdisciplinary courses into cultural activities.
+Classes and excursions are designed to provide you with historical context for the transition of two very different societies while also enhancing your understanding of present-day socio-political conditions and their impact on memory, culture, and the reestablishment of justice.

 Five courses are required for the program:

 - Human Rights and Cultural Production in Argentina

 cross-listed as Legal Studies, Latin American Studies, Film & Media Studies, and Sociology, 4.5 UC quarter units

 cross-listed as Political Science and Sociology, upper division, 4.5 UC quarter units

 - Human Rights, Poverty, and Development in Chile